madpiano/2019-432/slides/class12/README.md

 ## A Note on Interpreting Effect Sizes

 An obvious issue with the Quiz was that it's difficult to describe an effect size.
 I built a document to try to help, which we'll review today.
-It's available [in PDF (as a Tufte Handout)](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.pdf), [in R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.Rmd), and works [with a small data set](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/small.csv).
+It's available [in PDF (as a Tufte Handout)](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.pdf), or [in R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.Rmd), and works [with a small data set](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/small.csv).